Online Course Evaluations for Faculty

 Questions about online course evaluations may be sent using this feedback form.

-Good Practice: Suggestions for Item Development and Analysis
+Good practice: Suggestions for item Development & Analysis

 Courses participating in online course evaluations for which you are specified as an instructor are listed.
 Clicking on the course ID shows the student view of the course evaluation -- including ALL questions assigned --- for that course section.
 Be sure to check the instructors appearing on the course evaluation and let your college or department contact know if corrections are needed.